Faculty & Staff

 Darnell Thomas, who hails from Bedford Stuyvesant was destined to be an Educator.
 As a young child, Darnell knew he would become a teacher as he played school with his younger cousins and siblings.
 Darnell always wanted to be a teacher because of his experiences as a student in the NYC Public School system.
 Being educated in NYC had its perks as it is also known as the “Melting Pot” so Darnell was able to learn about different customs and cultures.
 With this exposure, Darnell fell in love with literature, especially from authors of different ethnicities.

-E. Gonzalez Career and College Counselor/Teacher Founders, High School
+E. Gonzalez Director of College and Career Readiness High School

-Eric Rafael Gonzalez is Unity’s Director of Operations.
-He joins Unity after serving nearly three years in Washington D.C. as the Education Policy Advocate for the NAACP Legal Defense and Educational Fund, Inc. In this capacity Eric helped shape federal education policy and legislation through advocacy on behalf of children living in poverty and children of color.
+Eric Rafael Gonzalez is the Director of College and Career Readiness at the High School and former DOO at the MS. He joined Unity after serving nearly three years in Washington D.C. as the Education Policy Advocate for the NAACP Legal Defense and Educational Fund, Inc. In this capacity Eric helped shape federal education policy and legislation through advocacy on behalf of children living in poverty and children of color.
 Previously, for five years, Eric taught and directed standards-based learning units for English language arts in middle schools and high schools for Directions for Our Youth, Inc. (DFOY), a New York City-based nonprofit organization, reaching over 2400 students annually.
 Eric earned a BA from the State University of New York at Purchase College in 2001, an MA from the Massachusetts Institute of Technology in 2009, and an M.Ed., as an Urban Scholar Fellowship recipient, from the Harvard Graduate School of Education in 2010.

 F. Hefney School Counselor Middle School